AFathi/NotchToolkit/README.md

 }
 ```
 ## More Options
-This framework include a `UIView` extension that allows you draw a notch bezier path to any `UIView` class/subclass.
+This framework include a `UIView` extension that allows you draw a notch bezier path to any `UIView` class or subclass.
 ### addOvalOrCorner(type:curveType, position:curvePosition, curve:CGFloat?, customBounds:CGRect? = nil)
-This is a UIView extension that allows you add ovals and rounded corners to a UIView.
+This is a UIView extension that allows you add ovals and rounded corners to any UIView.

 - For type `oval`, set `curve` from 1.0 - 10.0.
 - For type `corner`, `curve` is the radius size.